GoogleCloudPlatform/mlops-on-gcp/environments_setup/mlops-composer-mlflow/README.md

 By default, the `--machine-type` is set to `n1-standard-2`, `--node-count` is set to 3, and `--python-version` is set to 3.

-After the Cloud Composer is provisioned, Python packages in the [requirements.txt](requirements.txt) file are installed to the Composer runtime.
+After the Cloud Composer is provisioned, Python packages in the [composer-requirements.txt](composer-requirements.txt) file are installed to the Composer runtime.
 The file includes MLflow, SciPy, and Scikit-learn.
 For more information, see [Creating environments](https://cloud.google.com/composer/docs/how-to/managing/creating) in the Cloud Composer documentation.